Insights Corporate Tax

 - Does transfer pricing in the UAE only apply to multinationals?

 - No. This is the single biggest misconception.
 The arm's-length principle inside the UAE Corporate Tax Law applies to every taxable person, not just large multinational groups.
 Any transaction with a Related Party or a Connected Person has to be priced as if the two sides were independent.
-What changes with size is the paperwork: only businesses above the revenue thresholds have to prepare a formal master file and local file.
-A small company still has to price its related-party dealings at arm's length and disclose them on its Corporate Tax return — it just may not have to maintain the full documentation set.
+What changes with size is the paperwork: only businesses above the revenue thresholds have to prepare a formal master file and local file, and the related-party disclosure form on the return only applies once the transactions cross separate value thresholds.
+A small company still has to price its related-party dealings at arm's length — it may simply fall below the thresholds for the disclosure form and the full documentation set.

 - What is the arm's-length principle in plain terms?